Cello Akademie Rutesheim Anmeldung

 University of Music Munich

-Winning first prize at the Geneva International Music Competition in 1991 led to solo performances with the Bavarian Radio Symphony Orchestra and the NHK Tokyo under conductors such as Lorin Maazel.
+Winning first prize at the International Music Competition in Geneva in 1991 was followed by solo performances with, among others, the Bavarian Radio Symphony Orchestra and NHK Tokyo under conductors such as Lorin Maazel.

-Born in Bern Taiwanese parentage, he was for years the solo cellist in the Bavarian Radio Symphony Orchestra and since 2004 has been teaching as professor at the Hochschule für Musik und Theater in Munich.
+Born in Bern and of Taiwanese descent, the musician was principal cellist with the Bavarian Radio Symphony Orchestra for many years and has been teaching as a professor at the University of Music Munich since 2004

 Piano accompanist: Chifuyu Yada